jwsummers/Project-Template/README.md

 ### 3. Setup Enviornment Variables

-Copy the `.env.example` file in the `server` directory to `.env` and update it with your database credentials:
+Copy the `.env.example` file to `.env` and update it with your database credentials:

 ```bash
 cp .env.example .env